 This module is known to work with Python 2.4 – 3.3 (but not 3.0).
 It is released under a BSD license.

 You might be interested in the very similar module sysv_ipc which provides Python access to IPC using System V semaphores, shared memory and message queues.
 System V IPC has broader OS support but is a little less easy to use and usually lags behind this module a little.

-You can download posix_ipc version 0.9.6 [MD5 sum] [SHA1 sum] which contains the source code, setup.py, installation instructions and sample code.
-You can read about all of the changes in this version.
+You can download posix_ipc version 0.9.8 [MD5 sum] [SHA1 sum] which contains the source code, setup.py, installation instructions and sample code.
+The exact same posix_ipc tarball is also available on PyPI.